Ma Jir Bo: Civil Allegory work

 Social class of constituents.
 In Liberty Leading the People, the fighters are from a mixture of social classes, ranging from the upper classes represented by the young man in a top hat, to the revolutionary middle class or (bourgeoisie), as exemplified by the boy holding pistols.
 They were geared up to revolt against the repressive sovereign so people from all walks of life were gathered.
 Whereas in Just to Survive, the fighters are from a similar or identical social class, that is proletarians or pleasant farmers, as identified by the same kind of costume they wear.
 The single objective which was to overthrown the oppressive bourgeoisies landlords who had been exploiting them.
 Communism is a ‘class struggle’ movement.
 The exploited lower class is up against the upper privileged class and to eliminate them so as to reach a total proletarian rule.

 Message conveyed.
 The eyes provide the primary focus in any portrait, helping to define the relationship between the model and the viewer.
 In both Liberty Leading the People and Just to Survive, what they have in common is the fierceness and determination in their eyes.
 If fierceness of the eyes is a determining feature that gives spirit to characters, probably, Ma's depiction of eyes conveys a stronger message than that of Delacroix.

-Deliberate use of Red.
-Within an almost monochrome work, the boy's blood red satchel stands out echoing with the red flag, send a strong message to the viewers that communism is to triumph.
-The tumultuous events of July 1830 in France are not identified by colour, whereas the communism is denoted by red.
-The skillful deployment of two places of startled red by the artist in an almost monochrome work successfully conveys a political message.

 The Marching Direction.
 Liberty is marching forward from the background towards the viewer leading the boy on her right and the top hat man from her left; whereas the naked pleasant soldier is marching to the right of the painting.
 The positioning of the boy on the left instead of on the right of the peasant soldier carries a deeper meaning – the gradual penetration and taking over by the ‘leftist’ communism against the ‘rightist’ fascism.